tardate/LittleCodingKata/README.md

-# 440 Little Coding Katas
+# 441 Little Coding Katas

-> Latest addition :sparkles: [Programming Perl](./books/programming-perl) - Book notes - Programming Perl: Unmatched power for text processing and scripting by Tom Christiansen, Brian D Foy, Larry Wall, Jon Orwant.
-First published January 1, 1991.
-Latest 4th edition in 2012.
+> Latest addition :sparkles: [About Perl](./perl/about) - An overview of the Perl programming language, its features, and ecosystem.
+Includes setting up and running on macOS.

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about